Linuxury/Arch-Linux/README.md

 lscpu | grep "Vendor ID"
 ```

-This will confirm what time of CPU you currently have in your machine (sanity check if not sure).
+This will confirm what type of CPU you currently have in your machine (sanity check if not sure).

 For AMD use